sharetribe/flex-docs/src/docs/tutorial-branding/modify-listing-extended-data/index.md

 published: true
 ---

-In the FTW template, listings are by default defined as rental bikes.
+In the Sharetribe Web Template, listings are by default defined as rental bikes.
 In other words, they have attributes that relate to the topic – tire size, brand, category, add-ons.
 It is likely, however, that your listings are not bike-related, so you will want to change the attributes and their options.

 //TODO: update image with Biketribe content